mlbonatelli/Bacterial-DNA-Assembly/Pipeline.md

 _obs: do not run this command with nohup, it will generate a bad **.sam** file._

-We need to convert tem _.sam_ file to its binary counterpart, _.bam_ format.
+You will need to convert tem _.sam_ file to its binary counterpart, _.bam_ format.

 `samtools view -S -b canu_assemble-arrowcorr-illumina-alig-single.sam > canu_assemble-arrowcorr-illumina-alig-single.bam`